Search Menu

 They Love Their People

 Yorkshire Terriers are known to be very affectionate, even often to strangers.
-These tiny, friendly dogs treat everyone like their best friend, and they’re also good with young children.
-Their small size makes them less intimidating to small children, and are patient and overall family-friendly dogs.
+These tiny, friendly dogs treat everyone like their best friend, and they’re also good with children.
+Their small size makes them less intimidating to small children, and they’re patient and overall family-friendly dogs.

 Ekaterina Bondaretc/Getty Images Plus